The University of Georgia has developed a new technology that can be used to identify pests that contribute to plant and crop destruction.

 - Written references from at least three people

-- Test Scores – Send recent official entrance test scores (less than five years old) to the graduate school.
+- Entrance Exam Scores – Send recent official entrance test scores (less than five years old) to the graduate school.
 Institutional code for ETS reporting: University of Georgia 5813.

 - GRE or MAT